Burnsville, Minnesota Therapists

 When discussing the effects that stem from poor mental health, it’s impossible to ignore some of the dangerous behaviors that it often inspires.
 One of the most glaring risks relates to self-harming behavior, which can include suicidal thoughts or attempts.
 Burnsville’s home of Dakota County is, unfortunately, all too aware of this reality, as suicide represents one of its leading causes of death.

 Furthermore, Minnesota as a state faces an uphill battle in this same regard.
-A local report published in 2016 brought to light the elevated rate of suicide among young people in the North Star State, an estimated 10.2 incidents for every 100,000 total residents.
+A local report published in 2016 brought to light the elevated rate of suicide among young people in the North Star State, with an estimated 10.2 incidents for every 100,000 total residents.
 This alarming figure is one that sadly outpaces the U.S. average of 9.6. per 100,000 persons.

 A demonstrable link between suicidal behavior and the existence of mental disorders has been well established, as noted in the American Journal of Psychiatry, among other publications.
 Some estimates suggest that as many as 60% of those who take their own lives had previously dealt with some major form of depression.
-Combatting this public threat is likely to require both immediate action as well as effective longer-term planning.
+Combatting this public threat is likely to require both immediate actions as well as effective longer-term planning.

 Beneficial Mental Health Resources